acmdas/das_fieldstones/morefieldstones2020.md

 ## Hardship
 Monday, 22 June 2020

 “Humans don’t mind hardship, in fact they thrive on it; what they mind is not feeling necessary.
-Modern society has perfected the art of making people not feel necessary.”—Sebastian Junger
+Modern society has perfected the art of making people not feel necessary.”fb—Sebastian Junger

 ## Models
 Friday, 19 June 2020